ml-explore/mlx/docs/src/unified_memory.rst

 compute dense.
 The second sequence of operations are a better fit for the CPU, since they are very small and would probably be overhead bound on the GPU.

-If we time the computation fully on the GPU, we get 23 milliseconds.
-But if we run the computation with ``d1=mx.gpu`` and ``d2=mx.cpu``, then the time is only about 14 milliseconds, nearly 40% faster.
+If we time the computation fully on the GPU, we get 2.8 milliseconds.
+But if we run the computation with ``d1=mx.gpu`` and ``d2=mx.cpu``, then the time is only about 1.4 milliseconds, about twice as fast.
 These times were measured on an M1 Max.